pineconedata/pineconedata.github.io/_posts/2024-11-27-basketball-evaluate-ols-model.md

 subtitle: "Outlier or Caitlin Clark?
 [Part 8]"
 tags:  [Python, data science, pandas, machine learning, scikit-learn, linear regression]
 share-title: "Evaluating a Linear Regression Model: Outlier or Caitlin Clark?
 [Part 8]"
-share-description: Interested in evaluating the performance of a linear regression model on your own data?
-Learn how to evaluate a linear regression machine learning model in the latest installment of this data science series that is perfect for beginner data scientists and Python enthusiasts.
+share-description: How do you know if your machine learning model is performing well?
+Today, we'll walk through evaluating an Ordinary Least Squares (OLS) linear regression model using Python, Scikit-learn, and NumPy.
+Learn how to examine its performance with essential metrics such as R-squared, Mean Absolute Error, and residuals!
 thumbnail-img: /assets/img/posts/2024-11-27-basketball-evaluate-ols-model/thumbnail.png
 share-img: /assets/img/posts/2024-11-27-basketball-evaluate-ols-model/social.png
 gh-repo: pineconedata/ncaa-basketball-stats